 (3) An entry or certificate corrected under this section has the same validity and effect as if the error had not been made.

-(4) The Commissioner may accept and register a statement lodged to correct an error in or to supply any particular omitted from a statement previously lodged and registered; and in that event the statement previously lodged and that lodged under this subsection shall be read as one and shall both be incorporated with and form part of the register.
+(4) The Commissioner may, before the change-over day, accept and register a statement lodged to correct an error in or to supply any particular omitted from a statement previously lodged and registered; and in that event the statement previously lodged and that lodged under this subsection shall be read as one and shall both be incorporated with and form part of the register.

-[Section 21 amended by No. 40 of 1976 s.
-12.]
+[Section 21 amended: No. 40 of 1976 s.
+12; No. 6 of 2012 s.
+30.]

 22. Inspection of statements

+(1) This section does not apply on or after the day after the end of the period of 7 years beginning on the change-over day.

-A person may, on payment of the prescribed fee, inspect any statement lodged with the Commissioner under this Act or filed under any corresponding previous enactment, and may make a copy thereof or take extracts therefrom.
+(2) A person may, on payment of the prescribed fee, inspect any statement lodged with the Commissioner under this Act or filed under any corresponding previous enactment, and may make a copy thereof or take extracts therefrom.

-[Section 22 amended by No. 40 of 1976 s.
-6.]
+[Section 22 amended: No. 40 of 1976 s.
+6; No. 6 of 2012 s.
+31.]

 23. Certificate of registration or non-registration

+(1A) A request cannot be made under subsection (1) on or after the change-over day.

 (1) The Commissioner shall upon request by a person and payment of the prescribed fee issue to that person —

 (a) a copy of or extract from the register or a copy of or extract from a document forming part of the register certified under his hand to be a true copy or extract; or